 Output classification:

-- **P1 — Emergency:** Active safety hazard or major property damage in progress.
-Requires immediate dispatch.
+- P1 - Emergency review: Active safety hazard or major property damage in progress.
+Send urgent alert to the on-call path for human review.

-- **P2 — Urgent:** Significant issue that needs same-day attention but isn't currently dangerous.
+- P2 - Urgent: Significant issue that likely needs a prompt callback or same-day review, depending on your rules.

-- **P3 — Standard:** Needs service but can wait for a normal scheduled appointment.
+- P3 - Standard: Needs service but can wait for normal scheduling.

 - P4 - Informational: Quote request, general question, or follow-up on existing work.

-2. **Full call summary** sent via text and email simultaneously, including: caller name, address, phone number, problem description, assessed priority, and any safety notes
+- Full call summary sent through selected channels, including caller name, address, phone number, problem description, priority tag, and safety notes

-3. **Caller receives timeline:** "I've captured all your information and our team will reach out to you by [timeframe] to schedule your appointment."
+- Caller receives timeline: "I've captured your information and our team will reach out by [timeframe] to review the next step."

 - Telephony: SIP/VoIP infrastructure (Twilio, Vonage, or similar)